 • In a separate bowl, beat cold heavy whipping cream until stiff peaks form*.
 Use a spatula to gently fold half of the whipped cream into mascarpone cream then blend in remaining whipped cream, just until incorporated.
 Do not overfold or it will become grainy.

 • Spread half of the cream over the first layer of ladyfingers.
 Dip and arrange remaining ladyfingers.
 Spread remaining cream.
-Refrigerate overnight.
+Refrigerate 8 hours or overnight.
 Dust with cocoa powder before serving.
-It is ok to dust with cocoa ahead of time - it will just darken it in color from the moisture.
+It is ok to dust with cocoa ahead of time – it will just darken it in color from the moisture.

 Notes